Chaire de recherche du Canada en ÉPI

 Team

-Noémie Laurens is a postdoctoral researcher at the Geneva Graduate Institute.
+Noémie Laurens is a postdoctoral researcher at the Geneva Graduate Institute and a co-chair of the “Trade and investment for sustainable and inclusive growth” Task Force for the 2024 Rio de Janeiro G20 Summit.
 She currently works on an interdisciplinary project in international relations, economics, and law which revolves around making trade agreements work in the service of society, including social and environmental issues.
 Noémie completed her PhD in political science at Université Laval.
 She previously obtained a joint Master’s degree in Management and business law from HEC Paris and Université Paris I, and a Master’s degree in environmental economics from Université de Bordeaux.
 Her article-based doctoral thesis deals with when, why, and how international environmental agreements evolve over time.
 She also has several publications on the trade-environment nexus.

 In 2022, Noémie won the prestigious Oran R. Young Prize from the Earth System Governance project for her article entitled "Institutional adaptation in slow motion: Zooming in on desertification governance".